 Weld Defects & Misalignment

-Other mechanisms, including blisters from hydrogen damage, dents from mechanical impact, laminations, brittle fracture risks at low temperatures, and fire damage, are also covered under API-579.
+Other mechanisms, including blisters and laminations (Part 7), dents and gouges (Part 13), brittle fracture risks at low temperatures, and fire damage, are also covered under API-579.
 Each is assessed with criteria specific to its failure mode.

 By categorizing damage in this way, FFS ensures that engineers address the real risks associated with each mechanism, rather than applying a one-size-fits-all approach.
 This targeted approach reduces unnecessary repairs while maintaining the highest safety margins.